Tailored untruths: How personalisation challenges LLM safeguards: Introduction

-While there is a growing body of research on the generation and detection of LLM-produced disinformation \citep{chen_can_2024, lucas_fighting_2023, vykopal_disinformation_2024, heppell_lying_2024}, a critical aspect remains largely unstudied -- namely, whether LLMs are capable of generating fluent and convincing personalised disinformation (i.e., disinformation narratives tailored to specific audiences) in multiple languages and at scale.
-The few prior studies on AI-generated personalised disinformation are limited to English and address a very narrow set of personas (e.g., students, parents) \citep{zugecova_evaluation_2024}.
+The few prior studies on AI-generated personalised disinformation are limited to English and address a very narrow set of personas (e.g., students, parents) \cite{zugecova_evaluation_2024}.
 Crucially, prior work has not yet examined whether LLMs can adapt disinformation to country-specific linguistic and cultural contexts in multiple languages.

-This paper addresses these crucial gaps through a large-scale empirical study of LLM-generated multilingual personalised disinformation.
+This paper presents the first large-scale empirical study of multilingual persona-targeted disinformation generation by LLMs.
 Our methodology leverages a scalable and reproducible prompting strategy that builds on existing target-agnostic (i.e. non-personalised) disinformation narratives and appends demographic information (see Figure~\ref{fig:illustration}) based on structured demographic attributes.

-The main novel contribution of this paper is the \textbf{AI-TRAITS} dataset\footnote{ The AI-TRAITS dataset is available at (TBA).
-In line with best practices in the field \citep{macko_multitude_2023, wang-etal-2023-medngage, guellil-etal-2025-adverse, khan-etal-2022-watclaimcheck} and to prevent misuse, access is granted upon request to researchers working on LLM safety, transparency, and responsible AI development.} (\textbf{AI}-genera\textbf{T}ed pe\textbf{R}son\textbf{A}l\textbf{I}sed disinforma\textbf{T}ion data\textbf{S}et), which comprises around 1.6 million texts generated by eight state-of-the-art instruction-tuned LLMs based on 324 disinformation narratives and 150 distinct personas.
-These personas are provided in the prompts as combinations of the possible values of four key demographic attributes of the target readers: country, generation, political orientation, and language (English, Russian, Portuguese, and Hindi). \autoref{tab:ai_traits} compares our AI-TRAITS dataset with existing datasets of LLM-generated disinformation.
-The dataset is described in detail in Section \ref{sec:ai_traits}.
+Central to our study is the new \textbf{AI}-genera\textbf{T}ed pe\textbf{R}son\textbf{A}l\textbf{I}sed disinforma\textbf{T}ion data\textbf{S}et (\textbf{AI-TRAITS}), which comprises around 1.6 million texts generated by eight state-of-the-art instruction-tuned LLMs based on 324 disinformation narratives and 150 distinct personas.
+These personas are provided in the prompts as combinations of the possible values of four key demographic attributes of the target readers: country, generation, political orientation, and language (English, Russian, Portuguese, and Hindi).
+The AI-TRAITS dataset is openly available at \url{https://doi.org/10.5281/zenodo.15665078}, with the accompanying source code at \url{https://github.com/GateNLP/AI_TRAITS}. \autoref{tab:ai_traits} compares our AI-TRAITS dataset with existing datasets of LLM-generated disinformation and then further detail is provided in Section \ref{sec:ai_traits}.